joonrb/interactiveComic/IndividualDocumentation/InjooKang.md

 ## Process
 ### Phase 1: Idea Development
 The design inspiration I had was a collage of different images that delivers eccentric and comical mood.
 Before the first group meeting, I created the following moodboards to illustrate the visual I had in mind to other group members.
+Group members also liked the image collage idea so it was chosen as the main visual concept of our comic.
 ![moodboard1](InjooKangImages/injookang1.png)
 ![moodboard2](InjooKangImages/injookang2.png)
 ![moodboard3](InjooKangImages/injookang3.png)